 Check all possibilities above and correct, if possible.
-To initiate tracking again, press the N-S-E-W buttons, initiate a slew or go to Main Menu and press "0" Status (if you still get an error message, press the button a second time, just to be sure that the buffer cleared).
+To initiate tracking again, press the N-S-E-W buttons or initiate a slew.
+If you still get an error message, press the button a second time, just to be sure that the buffer cleared.
 If you have not moved the telescope while diagnosing the problem, the position will still be in memory and you can continue as if nothing ever happened.